 4. Social butterfly for the dog parent – make friends with people otherwise dog parent wouldn’t know

-How to practice daily gratitude with your dog
+How do I practice daily gratitude with my dog?

 Here are a few dog gratitude examples: